ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 * Red Hat operating system licensing and updates
 * Cloud Object Storage

-Two types of organization virtual data center networks are available in the VMware Solutions Shared virtual data center: routed and internal.
+Two types of Organization virtual data center networks are available in the VMware Solutions Shared virtual data center: routed and internal.

 ### Routed network
 {: #shared_vcd-ops-guide-routed}

-Accessible only by the same organization virtual data center.
-Only VMs in this organization virtual data center can connect to this network.
+Accessible only by the same Organization virtual data center.
+Only VMs in this Organization virtual data center can connect to this network.
 This network also provides controlled access to an external network.
 An organization administrator can configure Network Address Translation (NAT), firewall, and VPN settings to make specific VMs accessible from the external network.

 ### Internal or isolated network
 {: #shared_vcd-ops-guide-internal}

-Accessible only by the same organization virtual data center.
-Only VMs in this organization virtual data center can connect to and see traffic on the internal organization virtual data center network.
+Accessible only by the same Organization virtual data center.
+Only VMs in this Organization virtual data center can connect to and see traffic on the internal Organization virtual data center network.

-The isolated organization virtual data center network provides an organization virtual data center with an isolated, private network that multiple VMs and vApps can connect to.
-This network provides no connectivity to VMs outside the organization virtual data center.
-VMs that are outside of the organization virtual data center have no connectivity to VMs that are in the organization virtual data center.
+The isolated Organization virtual data center network provides an Organization virtual data center with an isolated, private network that multiple VMs and vApps can connect to.
+This network provides no connectivity to VMs outside the Organization virtual data center.
+VMs that are outside of the Organization virtual data center have no connectivity to VMs that are in the Organization virtual data center.

 ### Creating a network
 {: #shared_vcd-ops-guide-create-network}